What Are The 7 Principles Of Mindfulness? - (Precursors to Peace)

 The seven attitudes of Mindfulness were written by Jon Kabat-Zin, a researcher at the University of Massachusetts Medical School.
 Kabat-Zin developed the seven attitudes to help frame your meditation practice and to heal your physical and emotional health.

 What exactly is Mindfulness?
-The mind-body practice of Mindfulness is the practice of being aware of and accepting the present moment.
-Our research team at Find It Health has discovered all the key facts about Mindfulness that you need to know.
-Keep reading to discover the seven attitudes of Mindfulness and how you can put them into action in your everyday life.
+The mind-body practice of mindfulness is the practice of being aware of and accepting the present moment.
+Our research team at Find It Health has discovered all the key facts about mindfulness you need to know.
+Keep reading to discover the seven attitudes of mindfulness and how you can put them into action in your everyday life.

 7 Attitudes Of Mindfulness

 The seven attitudes of Mindfulness were formed as a foundation to understanding the practice.
 To help you find peace and implement the practice, so you live a more balanced, healthy life.
 The attitudes are profoundly interconnected, and by practicing one, you are building on to the next.

 The world isn’t black and white, and many see judgments as just that.
 We view things as either good or bad without often realizing it and constantly judging others.
 Instead, focus on finding awareness and recognizing the judgments you automatically make so you can begin to work around them.